Trinity School of John Whitgift

-The Trinity School of John Whitgift, usually referred to as Trinity School, is a British private boys' day school with a co-educational Sixth Form, located in Shirley Park, Croydon.
+The Trinity School of John Whitgift, also known as Trinity School, is an independent boys' day school with a co-educational sixth form, located in Shirley Park, Croydon.
 Part of the Whitgift Foundation, it was established in 1882 as Whitgift Middle School and was a direct grant grammar school from 1945 until 1968, when it left the scheme.
 The present name was adopted in 1954, to avoid confusion with Whitgift School.
 The school's head is now a member of the Headmasters' and Headmistresses' Conference (HMC).

 The school's first home was in Church Road, central Croydon, and then from 1931 to 1965 it was at North End, Croydon, in the old premises of Whitgift School, which moved to Haling Park, South Croydon.
 The "romantic Gothic towers and verdant lawns" at North End, a building of historical significance, dominated the area, but in 1968 the whole edifice was torn down for redevelopment, despite public opposition.
-Today, the Whitgift Centre stands on the site, in a stark modernist contrast to the old building.
+Today, the Whitgift Centre stands on the site, in a modernist contrast to the old building.

-The school's current home was built in 1965 on the site of the former Shirley Park Hotel.
+The school was built in 1965 on the site of the former Shirley Park Hotel.

 History

 The school is part of the Whitgift Foundation, alongside Whitgift School and the Old Palace School for Girls.
 The Whitgift Foundation was founded in 1596 by John Whitgift, Archbishop of Canterbury.
-His legacy allows the School to provide outstanding facilities and a range of bursaries and scholarships, allowing children from all backgrounds to benefit from an exceptional independent school education.
+His legacy allows the School to provide facilities and a range of bursaries and scholarships.

 Trinity School was founded in 1882 as Whitgift Middle School.
 Its original site was in Church Road in central Croydon, occupying the modest buildings of the Croydon Poor School which dated from 1858.
 In 1931 it moved to its second site in North End in Croydon.
 After years of confusion with Whitgift School, in 1954 Whitgift Middle School was renamed Trinity School of John Whitgift.
 However the school's Old Boys' Club was still known as the Old Mid-Whitgiftians until early 2010, when a vote was taken to change the name to the Trinity Mid-Whitgiftian Association.